NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 - A comparison button (small square on the right)

 **Loading a Generation:**
 Press Enter to deploy generations menu or click the Generations button in the main bar.
-Click any generation name to load it into the viewer.
+Click any generation name to load it into the viewer or press END key.

 **Renaming:**
 While a generation is selected, press Enter again to rename, then press Enter again to confirm.